 Provider — This activity is jointly provided by The Leukemia & Lymphoma Society and Medical Learning Institute, Inc.

 Continuing Education for Physicians, Pharmacists, Nurse Practitioners, Nurses, and Social Workers

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Medical Learning Institute, Inc. and The Leukemia & Lymphoma Society.
 The Medical Learning Institute, Inc. is accredited by the ACCME to provide continuing medical education for physicians.

-The Medical Learning Institute, Inc. designates this live educational activity for a maximum of XX AMA PRA Category 1 Credits™.
+The Medical Learning Institute, Inc. designates this live educational activity for a maximum of 6.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity